LeonLow97-Sandbox/go-google-golang-programming-language/README.md

 	DefaultCost int = 10 // the cost that will actually be set if a cost below MinCost is passed into GenerateFromPassword )
 ```

+# Concurrency

+### Concurrency vs Parallelism

+- Concurrency: can have multiple threads executing code.
+If 1 thread blocks, another one is picked up and worked on.
+- Parallelism: multiple threads executed at the exact same time.
+Requires multiple CPUs.

+### WaitGroup

+- <a href="https://godoc.org/sync">Go Doc WaitGroup</a>

+### Method Sets Revisited

+- A type may have a method set associated with it.
+- The method set of a type determines the interfaces that the type implements and the methods that can be called using a receiver of that type.

+### Documentation

+-